stemoutreach/PathfinderBot/Remote_Control_Guide.md

 - **Move Speed** – Forward/backward/strafe (10–100 mm/s)
 - **Turn Speed** – Rotational speed (mapped to radians/sec using a scaling factor)

-Changes are applied instantly via JavaScript fetch calls.
+Changes are applied via JavaScript fetch calls next time the button is pressed.

+⚠️ Note: Setting movement or turn speed to high values (near 100) may cause the robot to respond sluggishly or make the web interface temporarily unresponsive to commands like Stop.
+Reduce speeds for better responsiveness and control during testing.

 ---